torriiee/Coffee-Sales-Analysis/README.md

-# Coffee-Sales-Analysis
+#Excel Coffee Sales Analysis Project

- Created Excel sheet for coffee sales analysis.
-Transferred data to main "Orders" sheet based on criteria.
-Analyzed stats from 2019-2022 incl. customer name, coffee &amp; roasting type, weight, loyalty program info.
+**Description:** Developed an Excel spreadsheet to analyze coffee sales.
+Data was transferred to the main "Orders" sheet according to specified criteria.
+The analysis, based on statistical data from 2019-2022, includes customer name, coffee type, roasting type, coffee weight (in kilograms), and information on having a regular customer card or participation in a loyalty program.

+**Objective:** Investigate overall sales within a specified timeframe, analyze the level of coffee roasting, check for regular customer card ownership or participation in a loyalty program, and identify the most active customers based on purchase values.